taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Majhee: "I can't...*ask* anyone to stay.
 We all know the dangers of completing this project, of working in this building right now.
 We all have family to protect."

 Majhee: "But I also...personally...can't give up now.
-A cheap replacement eye implant is desperately necessary, and if Space Consortium patents it, many will suffer because they can't pay Space Consortium's price."
+A stable splice of eSyrup with bacteria is the first step towards splicing eSyrup with human cells.
+If Space Consortium patents living splices, they'll have a monopoly on all medical applications of eSyrup, and many will suffer because they can't pay Space Consortium's price."

 Majhee: "So let me be clear.
 You are all free to do as you wish.
 If you choose to leave, I will make sure you can live comfortably for at least the next year."